-If you or a loved one has suffered from a food poisoning or related illness, call the food poisoning lawyers at Schmidt & Clark, LLP, today for a free case evaluation -- you may be eligible for financial compensation for your pain and suffering and we can help you file a claim.
+If you or a loved one has suffered from food poisoning or related illness, call the lawyers at Schmidt & Clark, LLP, today for a free case evaluation -- you may be eligible for financial compensation for your pain and suffering and we can help you file a claim.

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial attorneys that focus on the representation of plaintiffs in Food Poisoning Lawsuits.
 We are handling individual personal injury cases nationwide and currently offering a free consultation to potential clients in food poisoning cases in all 50 states.

 If you or another person you know has experienced symptoms of food poisoning, please contact our law firm immediately with your name/phone for a free consultation.
 You may be entitled to a settlement by filing a food poisoning lawsuit and our attorneys can help.
-Phone our Food Poisoning Lawyers now toll-free at (866) 588-0600 or fill out the contact form below to get your free legal advice.
+Phone our lawyers now toll-free at (866) 588-0600 or fill out the contact form below to get your free legal advice.